Acuity AI Advisory

 What EU AI Act obligations apply to Irish law firms?

 Irish law firms are deployers under the EU AI Act.
 As deployers, they are required to: use only AI systems that have undergone conformity assessments (for high-risk systems); implement appropriate human oversight measures; ensure staff using AI systems have the necessary competence; maintain logs of AI system use where required; report serious incidents involving AI systems; and provide transparency to individuals affected by AI-assisted decisions.
-For high-risk AI — which may include AI used in legal proceedings or that significantly affects individuals — the obligations are specific and auditable.
-The LSRA as sectoral regulator will have enforcement powers from August 2026.
+For high-risk AI — which may include AI used in legal proceedings or that significantly affects individuals — the obligations are specific and auditable, with conformity deadlines of 2 December 2027 (standalone systems) under the May 2026 Digital Omnibus.
+The LSRA as sectoral regulator will have enforcement powers from August 2026 — beginning with the AI literacy and transparency obligations.

 Who regulates law firms under the EU AI Act in Ireland?

 The Legal Services Regulatory Authority (LSRA) is the designated sectoral regulator for law firms under the EU AI Act in Ireland.
 The LSRA already regulates solicitors' professional conduct and law firm operations — the EU AI Act adds AI-specific oversight responsibilities to its existing remit.
 The LSRA's regulatory approach to AI Act compliance is still developing, but law firms should not wait for enforcement guidance before assessing their obligations.
-The August 2026 deadline is set by the Act itself, not by the LSRA's implementation timeline.
+The August 2026 enforcement start — and the December 2027 high-risk conformity deadline — are set by EU law itself, not by the LSRA's implementation timeline.

 What is the August 2026 deadline for Irish solicitors?